NishantIyer/my-trading-bot/README.md

 ## Disclaimer

 - Zenbot is NOT a sure-fire profit machine.
 Use it AT YOUR OWN RISK.
+- This bot wa developed after a lot of research and work so you can trust it a bit :\.
 - Crypto-currency is still an experiment, and therefore so is Zenbot.
 Meaning, both may fail at any time.
 - Running a bot, and trading in general requires careful study of the risks and parameters involved.
 A wrong setting can cause you a major loss.
 - Never leave the bot un-monitored for long periods of time.
 Zenbot doesn't know when to stop, so be prepared to stop it if too much loss occurs.